Bar Owner Liability: Ohio’s Dram Shop Laws

 Unfortunately, in the real world, that’s not always how it works out.
 Whether through negligence or malfeasance, sometimes bad things happen.
 Knowing your rights and how a lawyer can help you can go a long way towards helping you mitigate the harm you have experienced provide you with appropriate compensation for your injuries.

-Defining Bar Owner Liability
+Defining Bar Owner Liability in Ohio

 In Ohio, any commercial establishment that sells alcohol can be held legally responsible for damages caused by an intoxicated patron.
 Because historically bars and taverns were once described as “dram shops,” the set of laws establishing this legal responsibility are known as “dram shop liability laws.”
 Dram shop liability laws cover bars, restaurants, taverns, and any other commercial establishment that sells alcohol.